Asadi Tusi: Loḡat-e fors (Khorasani Persian dictionary)

 The dictionary was written to familiarize the people of Arran and Iranian Azerbaijan with unfamiliar phrases in Eastern Persian (Darī) poetry.
-It is the oldest existing Persian dictionary based on examples from poetry, and contains fragments of lost literary works such as Kalila and Dimna by Rudaki and Vamiq and 'Adhra by Unsuri.
-A variety of manuscripts exist in Iran and elsewhere; the oldest (1322) may be at the Malek Library in Tehran, although the one written in Safina-yi Tabriz is also from the same period.
+It is the oldest existing Persian dictionary based on examples from poetry, and contains fragments of lost literary works such as Kalīla wa-Dimna by Rudaki and Vāmiq u ‘Adhrā, a translation of Metiochus and Parthenope by Unsuri.
+A variety of manuscripts exist in Iran and elsewhere; the oldest (1322) may be at the Malek National Museum and Library, although the one written in Safina-yi Tabriz is also from the same period.

 Monāẓarāt (debates)

 Five debates survive in the Persian poetic form of qasida.
-Although qasida is unprecedented in Arabic or New Persian, it is part of the Middle Persian (Pahlavi) tradition.
+Although this form of qasida is otherwise unprecedented in Arabic or New Persian, it is part of the Middle Persian (Pahlavi) tradition.
 The Pahlavic poetic debate Draxt i Asurik indicates the history of this form of debate.
 The surviving debates are Arab o 'Ajam (The Arab vs. the Persian), Mogh o Mosalman (The Zoroastrian vs. the Muslim), Shab o Ruz (Night vs. Day), Neyza o Kaman (Spear vs. Bow) and Asman o Zamin (Sky vs. Earth).
 The Persian wins the Persian-versus-Arab debate, while the Muslim defeats the Zoroastrian.